FoxxAdarshDev/ShopifyProductHub/replit.md

 This is a fully functional, production-ready web application for managing Shopify product content.
 The system automates the tedious process of manually adding HTML content to each product SKU by providing a user-friendly interface to create structured product tabs.
 Users can lookup products by SKU, select content tabs, fill out forms, and automatically generate and update HTML content in Shopify products.

-**Current Status:** Live and operational - successfully configured with PostgreSQL database and Shopify API integration.
-Manual product creation workflow implemented to handle API permission restrictions.
+**Current Status:** Live and operational - successfully migrated from Replit Agent to Replit environment with full file upload functionality, dynamic content labels, and HTML preview features.
+PostgreSQL database and Shopify API integration configured.
+File upload includes device upload with fallback to data URLs when Shopify permissions are restricted, plus enhanced URL input with hosting recommendations.

 ## User Preferences